Preface

 To use a scientific model rigorously, it is important to be fully aware of all the assumptions embedded in it, and also of the various alternative assumptions that could have been chosen.
 If we don’t understand all the details of a model, we run the risk of over-extrapolating its scope and of drawing unsound conclusions.
 A great way to understand a model in depth is to implement it in computer code following an agent-based approach.
 We believe this is true regardless of whether the model is currently expressed in natural language (and may even exist only in your mind) or, alternatively, it is written down in mathematical language (e.g. using equations).

-Coding a model expressed in natural language is very useful because it ensures that the model is both consistent and completely specified.
-A computer implementation of a model is necessarily consistent because the language used to code it (i.e. the programming language) is formal, so it does not allow ambiguities to infiltrate; symbols and instructions used in programming languages have always the same meaning regardless of context.
+Coding a model expressed in natural language is very useful because it ensures that the model is both unambiguous and completely specified.
+A computer implementation of a model is necessarily unambiguous because the language used to code it (i.e. the programming language) is formal, so it does not allow ambiguities to infiltrate; symbols and instructions used in programming languages have always the same meaning regardless of context.
 A computer implementation of a model must also be completely specified before it can be run, since computers do not make assumptions by themselves.
 Thus, to execute a model in a computer, there cannot be any loose ends in the description of the model.
 This contrasts with models expressed in natural language, where it is easy to leave aspects of the model partially unspecified –often unintentionally–, since our brains are particularly good at using context to unconsciously fill the details.
 If we use natural language to describe a model, the audience may understand something slightly different from what we mean to communicate, and results may be driven by assumptions that we have not made explicit.
 By contrast, computers need all assumptions to be spelt out, and this requirement makes the process of scientific modeling more sound and rigorous.

 If a model is written in the language of mathematics, the problems outlined in the paragraph above are no longer an issue.
 Thus, is it really worth implementing a mathematical model in computer code following an agent-based approach?
 We believe that, in many cases, it certainly is.
 The reason is that many mathematical models contain assumptions that are desirable for analytical tractability, but which also weaken the link between the model and the real world.
 These assumptions made for analytical convenience tend to elevate the mathematical model to a higher level of abstraction and aggregation.
 By contrast, the agent-based approach has the advantage of forcing the programmer to implement the microfoundations of a model explicitly, considering each individual agent as a separate entity.
 This requirement helps the modeler be aware of all the assumptions that are made in the mathematical model, and it also allows for an assessment of their significance.